DRK-512/Network-Programming/README.md

 # Network-Programming
-This repository will consist of network based projects I plan to write in C++ This readme will be changed as time passes, and will reflect the project I intend on implementing or already have implemented
+This repository will consist of network based projects I plan to write in C++.<br>
+This readme will be changed as time passes, and will reflect the project I intend on implementing or already have implemented

 ## Implemented Project List